 Cast

-This painted plaster cast illustrates twentieth-century research into the roŋoroŋo notation system.
-This led to the production of numerous facsimiles.
-Mouldings and graphic transcriptions give researchers easier access to objects and glyphs.
+This painted plaster cast illustrates twentieth-century research into roŋoroŋo, which entailed the production of numerous facsimiles.
+Casts and graphic transcriptions provided researchers with an easier access to objects and glyphs.
 The original of this tablet is kept at the British Museum in London.

-It was purchased from the British Museum in 1933.
-Former Musée de l'Homme collection.
+It was purchased from the British Museum in 1933, and formerly belonged to the Musée de l'Homme.

-The Musée du Quai Branly - Jacques Chirac holds several facsimiles of this type, including plaster copies of the kohau roŋoroŋo preserved by the Congregation of the Sacred Hearts of Jesus and Mary in Rome.
-Their appearance varies according to the treatment of the plaster, painted or left rough, for example.
+The Musée du Quai Branly - Jacques Chirac holds several facsimiles of this type, including plaster copies of the kohau roŋoroŋo kept by the Congregation of the Sacred Hearts of Jesus and Mary in Rome.
+Their appearance varies according to the surface treatment of the plaster, which could be painted or left rough for example.

 Cast